-Welcome to the very start of your daughter's time at Surbiton High Girls' Preparatory School.
-I am absolutely thrilled that you are joining us, and that we have the privilege of supporting your little girl as she takes her first tentative steps into the world of education.
+Parent Handbook 2021-2022 Early Years Surbiton High Girls' Preparatory School privilege of supporting your little girl as she takes her first tentative steps into the world of education.
 It is an honour to see our Reception pupils grow and flourish as they make their way through the Early Years Foundation Stage.
 Each day seems to bring with it a new experience, an exciting discovery and a moment of sheer joy.
 We know how lucky we are to have been trusted with these unique and curious learners, and we promise to take the greatest care of them.